 To clean enameled glass, wipe the jewelry with a microfiber cloth.
 If there is grime in or around the settings, use distilled water and a soft toothbrush.
 If stubborn debris remains you can use diluted ammonia or a mild glass cleaner and a soft toothbrush.
 Dry with a microfiber cloth.

-To clean cloisonné enamel, first remove any dust with a microfiber cloth.
-If debris remain, mix warm distilled water and ammonia: 1 cup water, 1 tbs ammonia.
+To clean cloisonné enamel, first, remove any dust with a microfiber cloth.
+If debris remains, mix warm distilled water and ammonia: 1 cup water, 1 tbs ammonia.
 Dip a corner of the cloth into the ammonia water and carefully rub your jewelry clean.
 Rinse, and dry thoroughly with the microfiber cloth.

 Thank you for visiting with us today, we hope these quick tips help keep the enamel in your jewelry box looking fabulous!
-Until Thursday, find us on social media!
+Until Thursday, Subscribe and find us on social media!

 And on Snapchat!